jeromecoloma/shell-starter/docs/journeys/ai-assisted/md-to-pdf.md

 **Total Development Time:** ~40 minutes from Shell Starter template to distributed CLI tool

 **Key Insight:** Shell Starter's standardized structure and comprehensive documentation makes AI-assisted development incredibly effective.
 The AI has clear patterns to follow, resulting in consistent, professional CLI tools with minimal iteration.
+The md-to-pdf converter showcases how complex document processing can be made accessible through simple, well-designed command-line interfaces.